XiaoouPan/conquer/README.md

 **2023-03-05 (Version 1.3.3)**:

-More efficient statistical inference based on asymptotic property.
 When calling `conquer` function with `ci = "asymptotic"`, an *n* by *n* diagonal matrix was involved for estimating asymptotic covariance matrix.
 This space allocation was expensive and unnecessary.
+In practice, on data with large *n*, computing the asymptotic confidence interval was infeasible.

+This issue is mitigated via a more computationally efficient matrix multiplication.
+The space complexity is released from *O(n^2)* to *O(np)*.

 **2023-02-05 (Version 1.3.2)**: